“It helps you get more in touch with your body.”

 Since everyone is hanging upside down, I stand, step forward and then bend over to place my hands as close to my feet as my hamstrings allow.

 The pit in my esophagus doesn’t know what to do and decides enough is enough.
-It edges closer to freedom right around my throat.
+It edges closer to my throat.

 I hate bending over, even if my forehead doesn’t come anywhere close to my kneecaps.
 The neck of my t-shirt is up by my eyes and my boobs almost hit my nose.

 I need to salute my water bottle.
-I take a few sips, willing the piece of stone to move back home to my stomach.
+I take a few sips, willing the piece of crud to move back home to my stomach.

-It settles in halfway down, ready the next downward dog.
+It settles in halfway down, ready for the next Downward Dog.

 I think I’ll sue my doctor.